The Voices for Tasmanian Youth

 In forming the Council, the Commissioner consulted with subject-matter experts and collaborated with Laurel House and the Sexual Assault Support Service.
 These organisations have provided education and training to Council members on sexual safety, consent, and self-care when discussing sensitive topics.
 Additionally, they offer Council members access to 24-hour support.

-The Council have been supported to produce a series of original outputs and content, including:
+During Stage One of their work, the Council was supported to produce a series of original outputs and content, highlighted below, including:

 • A written report, highlighting the Council’s vision for a safer Tasmania and presenting key recommendations and actions;